ibm-cloud-docs/cephaas/volume_about.md

 ### Volume profiles
 {: #volume-profiles-intro}

 Volume profiles are a way to determine the IOPS performance of a volume.
-When you create a {{site.data.keyword.cephaas_short}} volume in your deployment, you can use 3 different tiered profiles with predefined IOPS levels and a custom profile with which you can define your own IOPS level based on the volume capacity.
+When you create a volume in your deployment, you can use 3 different tiered profiles with predefined IOPS levels and a custom profile with which you can define your own IOPS level based on the volume capacity.
 All profiles are backed by solid-state drives (SSDs).

 ## Block storage volume encryption